mrseanryan/tslint-folders/README.md

 ## unit tests

-The unit tests for the rule `tslint-folders-imports-between-packages` are [here](./test/rules/tslint-folders-imports-between-packages).
+The unit tests for the rule `tsf-folders-imports-between-packages` are [here](./test/rules/tsf-folders-imports-between-packages).

 The unit tests use test data to check the package boundaries of a fairly typical website.